 Queer Screen has announced the full lineup for this year’s Mardi Gras Film Festival 2019, featuring screenings of more than 100 shorts and feature films this Sydney Gay and Lesbian Mardi Gras season.

 Festival Director Lisa Rose said this year’s event is asking cinemagoers to “Embrace Your Story”.

 “With this year’s program we are owning and exploring where we stand as individuals and as a community – both here and across the world,” she said.

 “It’s so important for us to see our own story shared on screen and equally as important to explore and understand the stories of others.”

-Powerful documentary Becoming Colleen honours the recently deceased transgender woman Colleen (pictured), who waited a lifetime to become who she was always meant to be.
+Powerful documentary Becoming Colleen honours transgender woman Colleen (pictured), who waited a lifetime to become who she was always meant to be.